jay-1307/OCR_Project/README.md

-# OCR_Project
+## OCR_Project
-This repository contains our OCR project code and other stuff.
+This repository contains OCR project code and other stuff.